ATIX-AG/errata_parser/README.md

 This quick start guide covers the basic installation and usage of this repository for a typical developer use case.

+There also is a puppet-module for installing the errata-parser and -server: https://github.com/chrisongthb/puppet-errata_parser

 ## Installation/First Time Setup

 The first time installation steps only need to be performed once after checking out this repository.